-In this paper we not only document a robust and significantly negative stock market reaction of California firms to the introduction of the gender quota, but also find large negative spillover effects to non-California firms.
-We find that announcement returns of California firms are -2.6% on average for a two-day event window, while non-California firms experience a negative announcement return of -1.9%.
+In this paper we document a robust and significantly negative stock market reaction of California and also non-California firms to the introduction of the gender quota in California.
+Specifically, we find that announcement returns of California firms are -2.6% on average for a two-day event window, while non-California firms experience a negative announcement return of -1.9%.
 This is remarkable given that the latter are not directly affected by the introduction of the gender quota in California.
 In economic terms, the mean reduction in shareholder value amounts to \$104.51 million for non-California and \$328.31 million for California firms, respectively (based on the mean market capitalization in the two groups).

-Why is there such a large value loss for both, California and non-California firms?
-The predominant explanation put forward in the literature is that there may be frictions in the director labor market that make it costly for firms to hire additional female directors (Ahern and Dittmar (2012); Greene, Intintoli, and Kahle (2019); Hwang, Shivdasasni, and Simintzi (2019)).
-For example, there may not be enough qualified female candidates and/or the pool of female directors may be costly to access if female directors are part of different job networks to which firms don't have regular access (Calvó-Armengol and Jackson (2004); Beaman, Keleher, and Magruder (2018)).
-For example, Ferreira, Ginglinger, Laguna, and Skalli (2017) show that French firms changed their director search technology in response to the introduction of the French board gender quota in 2011.
-This suggests that firms have to establish costly new recruiting procedures to identify suitable female candidates and eventually may have to pay higher wages to these scarce candidates.
+These large value losses for both, California and, most importantly, also non-California firms, suggest that the predominant explanation put forward in the literature so far, frictions in the director labor market, cannot fully explain shareholders' negative reaction to the gender quota.
+According to Ahern and Dittmar (2012), Greene, Intintoli, and Kahle (2019), and Hwang, Shivdasasni, and Simintzi (2019), the negative reaction to a gender quota may be explained by the fact that there are not enough qualified female candidates and/or the pool of female directors may be costly to access if female directors are part of different job networks to which firms don't have regular access (Calvó-Armengol and Jackson (2004); Beaman, Keleher, and Magruder (2018)).
+This view has been recently challenged by Eckbo, Nygaard, and Thorburn (2021) and Gertsberg, Mollerstrom, and Pagel (2021).
+Eckbo, Nygaard, and Thorburn (2021) criticize the empirical analysis of Ahern and Dittmar (2012) and Matsa and Miller (2013) and report insignificant announcement effects associated with the introduction of the Norwegian quota, which leads them to conclude that the pool of female director candidates was large enough to absorb the increase in demand associated with the adoption of the gender quota.4 Gertsberg, Mollerstrom, and Pagel (2021) investigate the introduction of the California quota and also challenge the view that frictions on the director labor market explain the negative announcement returns in response to the introduction of the quota.